Docaro

 What is a Non-Compete Agreement in the United States?

-A non-compete agreement, also known as a non-competition clause, is a contractual provision that restricts an employee from engaging in competitive activities against their former employer for a specified period after leaving the job.
-This legal tool is designed to protect business interests by safeguarding trade secrets, confidential information, and client relationships from being exploited by competitors.
-In the United States, non-compete agreements are commonly embedded in employment contracts, particularly in industries like technology, sales, and executive roles, to maintain competitive advantages.
+A non-compete agreement, also known as a non-competition clause, is a contractual provision that restricts an employee from engaging in competitive activities after leaving a job.
+Its primary purpose is to safeguard a company's proprietary information, trade secrets, and client relationships by limiting employee mobility to rival businesses.

 When Should You Use a Non-Compete Agreement?